in

 Cons:

-This option is among the types of pool covers that have a short life expectancy.
+It has a short life expectancy.
 The tarp would normally have to be replaced every 5 years.

 The water anchors that hold the tarp will also need to be replaced more frequently, roughly every other year.